Have questions? We're here.

 What boats cruise the Columbia River?

-We feature four of the best vessels cruising the Columbia River - the American Empress, National Geographic Quest, National Geographic Sea Lion, and Wilderness Legacy.
+We feature four of the best vessels to cruise the Columbia River - the paddlewheeler American West, expedition cruise ships National Geographic Sea Bird and National Geographic Sea Lion, and river cruise ship American Jazz.
 Each of these ships is unique, featuring its own atmosphere and appointments onboard, but no matter which you choose you can expect comfortable and spacious accommodations, great food, and exciting itineraries.

 What will I do on a Columbia River cruise?

-Columbia River cruises are ideal for active travelers willing to get their heart rate up to experience all of the exciting daily activities like biking, hiking, kayaking, paddle boarding, whitewater rafting, and wildlife viewing.
+A Columbia and Snake River cruise is ideal for active travelers willing to get their heart rate up to experience all of the exciting daily activities like biking, hiking, kayaking, paddle boarding, whitewater rafting, and wildlife viewing.
 You can also enjoy more relaxed wine tasting and hikes.

 What are the top destinations on a Columbia River cruise?

-Your Columbia River cruise will take you to some of the top destinations in the Pacific Northwest, including Vancouver, Astoria, Clarkston, The Dalles, the Columbia River Gorge, Walla Walla, and Portland.
+Your Snake and Columbia River cruise will take you to some of the top destinations in the Pacific Northwest, including Vancouver, Astoria, Clarkston, The Dalles, the Columbia River Gorge, Walla Walla, and Portland.

 River cruises in general are ideal for adult travelers, and Columbia River cruises are best suited to active adults who are looking for a nature-based adventure in the Pacific Northwest.
 Older teens who like the outdoors may enjoy our Columbia River cruises, but they are not good for younger teens or children.